foundersandcoders/old-fac5-coursebook/week2/FrontEndREADME.md

 #### Rafe's notes on HTTP requests

-Website's don't send you anything over HTTP without a request first
+Websites don't send you anything over HTTP without a request first

 You need 4 things to make a request:
   1. **URI:** a noun (the address of the thing you're looking for)[POST: object of the sentence]